Tuesday, October 1, 2013

 everywhere

-if you will write
+if you will write and then you share,

 the saving grace of me has been